 The data collected through the questionnaire were collated and analysed, using the descriptive and inferential statistics.
-The descriptive statistics like frequency counts and simple percentages were used to describe the demographic status of the is is is it respondents.
+The descriptive statistics like frequency counts and simple percentages were used to describe the demographic status of the respondents.
 The Likert scale was measured by adding their responses across all items and converting the total score to percentages.
-Inferential statistics of Pearson's
+Inferential statistics of Pearson's product moment correlation and multiple regression analysis were used to test the hypotheses at 0.05 level of significance.